-Texas CHL Eligibility Requirements
+Texas LTC Eligibility Requirements

 Each student must determine for themselves their eligibility to obtain a License to Carry.

 Please review eligibility requirements closely before registering, as we cannot be responsible for this.

 The DPS makes the final determination on these matters.
 If you need to speak to a DPS representative about

 an eligibility issue, call 512-424-7293 from 8-5 M-F.

 A person is eligible for a License To Carry a handgun if the person:

 - is a legal resident of Texas (including Green Card holders)

 - is at least 21 years of age (18-21 for active military, reserve, National Guard, or if you are under the protection of a court Protective Order)